antvis/G6/docs/manual/advanced/custom-node.en.md

 ## 2. Extend a Built-in Node
 ### Extend the Shape
-There are several [Built-in Nodes](/en/docs/manual/middle/elements/defaultNode) in G6.
+There are several [Built-in Nodes](/en/docs/manual/middle/elements/nodes/defaultNode) in G6.
 You can extend them to make some modification on them.
-It is similar to register the diamond node. [single-shape](https://github.com/antvis/g6/blob/master/src/shape/single-shape-mixin.js) is the base class of all the graphics shape, you can also extend it.
+It is similar to register the diamond node. <a href='https://github.com/antvis/g6/blob/master/src/shape/single-shape-mixin.js' target='_blank'>single-shape</a> is the base class of all the graphics shape, you can also extend it.

-For example, we are going to extend the single-shape. `draw`, `update`, and `setState` have been implemented in the [single-shape](https://github.com/antvis/g6/blob/master/src/shape/single-shape-mixin.js).
+For example, we are going to extend the single-shape. `draw`, `update`, and `setState` have been implemented in the <a href='https://github.com/antvis/g6/blob/master/src/shape/single-shape-mixin.js' target='_blank'>single-shape</a>.
 Thus, we only rewrite the `getShapeStyle`, which returns the path and the styles of graphics shapes.
 ```javascript
 G6.registerNode('diamond', {
   shapeType: 'path', // It is required when the shape inherits from 'single-shape', not required otherwise